 Lower Elementary (grades 1-3) & Upper Elementary (grades 4-6)

 Our elementary programs extend beyond core academics using the Montessori curriculum and integrating multiple subjects into larger projects.
-The child’s developmental transition from concrete to abstract thinking is at the core of our Elementary Montessori program.
+The child’s developmental transition from concrete to abstract thinking is at the core of our elementary Montessori program.
 For example, a younger student will transition from initially working primarily with manipulatives in math to representing their thinking with written numbers in Lower Elementary.
 Students this age are intellectually ready to apply more and more sophisticated abstract thinking such as the use of symbols of letter and numbers.
 This allows them to think, absorb, and express their learning at increasingly higher levels as they move through the Elementary program.
 Hands-on, concrete experiences provide lasting impressions as students advance through abstract concepts.

 Our Montessori Elementary programs are constructed as 3-year cycles and consist of seven major integrated subject areas: